2019 Accredited Online Fire Science Degree

 The field of fire science encompasses many aspects of fire management and emergency services.
 In conjunction with the completion of an online fire science degree program, graduates typically need on-the-job training and emergency medical certification before they are qualified to work as a firefighter.
 While many firefighters are able to find employment with just a high school diploma and work experience, those with an associate, bachelor’s, or master's degree in fire science may have greater opportunities for advancement.
+Prospective students can benefit from our comprehensive list of schools offereing fire science degrees.
 Firefighters with significant professional experience may eventually have careers as fire inspectors, fire investigators, or fire chiefs, among others.

 The online associate degree in fire science can help students secure positions as firefighters and fire investigators.
 Courses in building codes, regulations, and fire protections systems discuss the ways in which the risk of fire in the built environment can be mitigated, while classes in fire behavior and fire science discuss the spread of fire and combustion during various fire situations.